Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Simulation Results

+In the figure, we have $N = 500$, $\Delta = 0.7$, $p_{0} = 0.9$, $\sigma_{\txv}^{2} = 0.001$, and $\rho_{k} = 1$.
 From the figure, we can observe that the performance is improved as the iteration index $k$ increases.
 The figure also implies that the value of $\gamma$ significantly affects the performance of the algorithm.
-Since the empirical performance is well predicted for all $\gamma$, we can tune the parameter by using the theoretical prediction.
+Since the empirical performance is well predicted for all $\gamma$, we can tune the parameter by using the prediction.
 The figure shows that we should choose $\gamma$ between $10$ and $15$ in this case.

-Although the parameter $\rho_{k}$ is fixed in this paper for simplicity, we can also tune $\rho_{k}$ by using the theoretical result.
+We also investigate the performance of the Douglas-Rachford algorithm with the $\ell_{1}$ regularization for different values of $\sigma_{\txv}^{2}$ in Fig.~\ref{fig:MSE_vs_sigma2}.

+In the figure, we set $N = 500$, $\Delta = 0.7$, $p_{0} = 0.9$, $\gamma = 10$, and $\rho_{k} = 1$.
+From Fig.~\ref{fig:MSE_vs_sigma2}, we can see that the empirical performance is well predicted for different values of $\sigma_{\txv}^{2}$.
+The figure also implies that the performance is improved as the value of $\sigma_{\txv}^{2}$ decreases, though the required number of iterations for the convergence increases.